 What is Hidradenitis Suppurativa?

-Hidradenitis suppurativa is known as acne inversa.
+Hidradenitis suppurativa is also known as Acne Inversa.
 It is a relatively rare condition that involves painful bumps in the hair roots beneath the skin.
 The bumps can become inflamed or infected.
 This can result in pus-filled pockets similar to cystic acne.
 The pockets that form can break open and leave scars.

-It is important to note that hidradenitis suppurativa is not a hygiene issue.
+It is important to note that Acne Inversa is not a hygiene issue.
 It is not caused by lack of adequate bathing nor by the use of powder or deodorant, nor by shaving the underarms.
 It is not contagious.

 What are the Symptoms of Hidradenitis Suppurativa?